acholtz06/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 | order_id | max_delivered |
 | -------- | ------------- |
 | 4        | 3             |

+Steps:
+- Joined the customer_orders and the runner_orders tables to see the pizzas in each order and whether or not they were delivered successfully
+- Counted the pizza ids
+- Grouped by the order id to see how many pizzas were in each order
+- Filtered for only successful deliveries
+- Ordered by the count in descending so that the order with the most pizzas was at the top
+- Limited the results to 1 to show the maximum number delivered

+Insights:
+- Orders through the pizza runner program all have 3 or fewer pizzas per order

 ---
 #### 7. For each customer, how many delivered pizzas had at least 1 change and how many had no changes?